 We have already addressed the issue of the definition of the property, the purchase price or the terms of the purchase agreement.

-What are seller’s warranties?
-These are express assurances by the seller about the condition of the apartment or house, both from a legal and factual (technical) point of view.
+What are seller warranties?
+These are explicit assurances by the seller about the condition of the apartment or house, both legally and factually (technically).
 For example, the seller assures the buyer that the house is equipped with modern insulation or that there are no debts on the house.

 The seller’s interest